Pilatch/easy-element/README.md

 ### More Complex

-For an element with an internal structure, like our `<name-tag>` logo at the top, you can create an HTML file a `template` and a `style`.
+For an element with an internal structure, like our `<name-tag>` logo at the top, you can create an HTML file with a `template` and a `style`.

 ```html
 <!-- src/name-tag.html -->